-i is the annualised gross redemption yield on the France Trésor OAT 5.75% 25 Octobre 2032 stock, to 2 decimal places and j is the annualised real yield on the France Trésor OAT€ 3.15% 25 Juillet 2032 stock, to 2 decimal places as at the last working day of the month immediately prior to the effective date of the calculation.
+i is the annualised gross redemption yield on the France Trésor OAT 5.75% 25 Octobre 2032 stock, to 2 decimal places and j is the annualised real yield on the France Trésor OAT€ 3.15% 25 Juillet 2032 stock, to 2 decimal places as at the effective date of the calculation.

-PI should be calculated to 1 decimal place.
+PI must be calculated to 1 decimal place, i.e. x.x%.

-The fixed rate of pension increases to be substituted for index-linked increases should then be determined on the basis of the following table:
+The fixed rate of pension increases to be substituted for index-linked increases must then be determined on the basis of the following table: